ubernostrum/django-registration/docs/faq.rst

 How do I tell why an account's activation failed?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're using :ref:`the HMAC activation workflow <hmac-workflow>`,
+If you're using :ref:`the two-step activation workflow
-the template context will contain a variable ``activation_error``
+<activation-workflow>`, the template context will contain a variable
-containing the information passed when the
+``activation_error`` containing the information passed when the
-:exc:`django_registration.exceptions.ActivationError` was
+:exc:`django_registration.exceptions.ActivationError` was raised.
+This
-raised.
-This will indicate what caused the failure.
+will indicate what caused the failure.